isomerpages/mse/_issues/4-energy-and-climate-change.md

 		<p>The Energy Efficiency Programme Office (E<sup>2</sup>PO) is a multi-agency committee set up to improve energy efficiency across many different types of activities, such as: Households, Industry, Buildings, Power Generation, Transport and Infocomm.</p>
 		<p>Apart from direct measures, we work to find innovative technologies to drive energy efficiency.</p>
 		<p>For more information on energy efficiency initiatives in Singapore, head to <a href="https://www.e2singapore.gov.sg">Energy Efficient Singapore!</a></p>
+		<p><em>Improved Energy Efficiency</em></p>
+		<p>Although our electricity consumption has grown over the years, we are achieving more growth with each unit of energy used.
+This means that for every dollar of growth we are achieving, we are using less energy and generate less greenhouse gases and pollution.</p>
+		<p><em>Energy Conservation Act</em></p>
+		<p>One important tool in our efforts is the Energy Conservation Act.
+The Act requires large energy users in the industry and transport sectors to appoint energy managers, report energy use, and put in place good energy management practices.
+The Act also sets out minimum energy performance standards for industrial equipment and household appliances.</p>
 	</div>
 </div>